xlwings/xlwings/docs/jupyternotebooks.rst

 Excel and Jupyter Notebooks
 ===========================

-When you work with Jupyter notebooks, you may use Excel as an interactive data viewer or scratchpad.
-If you want to quickly read in a pandas DataFrame from Excel or want to view a DataFrame that lives in a Jupyter notebook in Excel, you can use the two convenience functions :meth:`view <xlwings.view>` and :meth:`read <xlwings.read>`.
+When you work with Jupyter notebooks, you may use Excel as an interactive data viewer or scratchpad from where you can load DataFrames.
+The two convenience functions :meth:`view <xlwings.view>` and :meth:`read <xlwings.read>` make this really easy.

 .. note::
     The :meth:`view <xlwings.view>` and :meth:`read <xlwings.read>` functions should exclusively be used for interactive work.
 If you write scripts, use the full xlwings API as introduced under :ref:`syntax_overview`.